crispab/everytoncounts/index.md

 # Read the blog

 [http://blog.crisp.se/tag/climate](http://blog.crisp.se/tag/climate)

+# Get in touch

+Email climate AT crisp.se (we read all emails but can't guarantee a response, depends on email volume)

 # Plans for this site
 We'll add more stuff soon(ish).
 Our goal is to help you learn how to contribute effectively to reduce global warming!
 The video is a starting point.